porn-records/Porn-Records/submit_here/strict.adult.mypdns.cloud/README.md

 ## Distinguish
-These list *do not* distinguish between what is mainly the NSFW or SFW purpose of any domain records listed within any resources found in this- and any sub-folders.
+These list *do not* distinguish between what is mainly the NSFW or SFW purpose of any domain.
+Records listed within any resources found in this- and any sub-folders.

-If a significant amount of pornographic material have been located on any of the records listed within this folder, they are added here
+If a significant amount of pornographic material have been found located on any of the records listed within this folder, they are added here.

 [blogspot.com]: https://mypdns.org/my-privacy-dns/porn-records/-/issues/1005 "blogspot.com the biggest porn distribution network"